Your doctor will conduct an exam and take a medical history. A diagnosis of Meniere's disease requires:

-Your doctor may prescribe a medication to reduce fluid retention (diuretic).
-For some people, a diuretic helps control the severity and frequency of Meniere's disease symptoms.
-A diuretic is usually combined with limiting dietary salt intake.
+Your doctor may prescribe a medication to reduce fluid retention (diuretic) and suggest that you limit your salt intake.
+For some people, this combination helps control the severity and frequency of Meniere's disease symptoms.

 Noninvasive therapies and procedures

-Some people with Meniere's may benefit from other noninvasive therapies and procedures, such as:
+Some people with Meniere's disease may benefit from other noninvasive therapies and procedures, such as:

 - Rehabilitation.
 If you have balance problems between episodes of vertigo, vestibular rehabilitation therapy might improve your balance.

 - Hearing aid.
 A hearing aid in the ear affected by Meniere's disease might improve your hearing.
 Your doctor can refer you to an audiologist to discuss what hearing aid options would be best for you.

 Positive pressure therapy.
 For vertigo that's hard to treat, this therapy involves applying pressure to the middle ear to lessen fluid buildup.
 A device called a Meniett pulse generator applies pulses of pressure to the ear canal through a ventilation tube.
 You do the treatment at home, usually three times a day for five minutes at a time.